Seattle Wrongful Death & Fatal Accident Attorney

 How a Wrongful Death Claim Works

 The wrongful death process is very complicated and can be rather difficult to understand for those without a lot of experience in the subject.
-Our attorneys Jason Epstein and Patrick Kang wrote a book on Washington wrongful death to help out those who need in depth information on the topic.
+Our injury attorneys Jason Epstein and Patrick Kang wrote a book on Washington wrongful death to help out those who need in depth information on the topic.
 Here is a broad overview to help give you a better idea of what you will need to do if a loved one has suffered a wrongful death.

 The first step in filing a wrongful death case is appointing a personal representative for the deceased.
 This is usually one of the beneficiaries discussed earlier.
 A summons and complaint will then be brought to the at-fault party, and once this happens the lawsuit begins.
 There is a statute of limitations in the state of Washington that requires you to begin the lawsuit within three years of the wrongful death.
 If you wait longer than this, you can no longer seek damages for the death.
 If you file the lawsuit properly then the case will enter the “discovery” phase, where both sides will work to strengthen their respective cases and better understand the arguments coming from the opposing side.
 Before going to trial, the case could go through alternative dispute resolutions, such as mediation and arbitration.
 If the case cannot be settled, then it will go to trial.
 Again, this is a very complicated process, and each case is different.
-To get a better understanding of what exactly you should do for your case, you should contact our office and speak to an experienced Seattle or Bellevue wrongful death lawyer.
+To get a better understanding of what exactly you should do for your case, you should contact our Seattle, Bellevue, or Vancouver office and speak to an experienced wrongful death lawyer.

 How can Premier Law Group help you?